boostorg/redis/README.md

      comes so far behind that it can't even be represented together with the other benchmarks without making them look insignificant.
-     I don't know for sure why it is so slow, I suppose it has something to do with its lack of proper [pipelining](https://redis.io/docs/manual/pipelining/) support.
+     I don't know for sure why it is so slow, I suppose it has something to do with its lack of automatic [pipelining](https://redis.io/docs/manual/pipelining/) support.
      In fact, the more TCP connections I lauch the worse its performance gets.

-   * Libuv: I left it out because it would require too much work to write it and make it have a good performance.
+   * Libuv: I left it out because it would require me writing to much c code.
 More specifically, I would have to use hiredis and implement support for pipelines manually.

 The code used in the benchmarks can be found at